 The growth of hair follicles is dependent on the collagen matrix in the skin.
 Without adequate collagen, the total number and thickness of hair follicles can be reduced – queue hair thinning as we get older.
 Collagen is also an essential component of our nails, teeth and hair.
 So if your nails are super short and brittle, low collagen could be to blame.

 - Collagen enhances gut health

 If you need to know anything about gut health, it’s that you want to increase the good bugs (bacteria), decrease the bad bugs and keep everything where it should be (i.e. no food particles passing into the bloodstream).
 This is where collagen comes in.
 Collagen benefits you by helping to build the connective tissue of the protective lining of the gastrointestinal tract, therefore helping prevent any particles from going where they shouldn’t.

 Glutamine, an amino acid in collagen, helps prevent inflammation in the gut lining.
-Collagen peptides benefit the gastrointestinal tract pull in water and attract acid molecules, helping break down and move food through the system.
+Collagen peptides benefits the gastrointestinal tract pull in water and attract acid molecules, helping break down and move food through the system.
 Suffer from a disease like leaky gut, acid reflux, Crohn’s disease or ulcerative colitis?
 Add a collagen supplement to your routine to receive collagen powder benefits as well as the benefits of collagen protein.
 Did you you can also take collagen for IBS?

 - Collagen helps reduce joint pain

 Reducing joint pain is among the many benefits of taking collagen.
 Collagen is found all over the body, but it concentrates both where joints meet and in the connective tissue binding us together.
 The primary amino acid in collagen is glycine.
 The body requires at least 10 grams per day for basic metabolic processes and maintenance – if everything is running smoothly.